Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

 1. Check that IP addresses are set for each interface and investigate any failures.

-    1. Check IP addresses, do not run tests if these are missing and instead start triage.
+    1. Check IP addresses.
+Do not run tests if these are missing and instead triage the issue.

        ```bash
        pit# wicked show bond0 vlan002 vlan004 vlan007